some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-A link-up event on the clients ethernet link shall start the Initial Wait Phase (consider UDP-NM and others).
-SOME/IP-SD SubscribeEventgroup message shall be sent out as described above.
+A link-up event on the clients Ethernet link shall start the Initial Wait Phase (consider UDP-NM and others).
+SOME/IP-SD Subscribe Eventgroup entry shall be sent out as described above.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_767
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The client shall open an TCP connection to the server before sending the Subscribe Eventgroup entry, if reliable events and notification events exist in the interface definition (e.g. FIBEX or ARXML).

 .. feat_req:: 🎯
     :id: feat_req_someipsd_441